CiscoDevNet/terraform-provider-aci/website/docs/d/lacp_member_policy.markdown

 ## Attribute Reference ##
 * `id` - Attribute id set to the Dn of the LACP Member Policy.
-* `annotation` - (Optional) Annotation of object LACP Member Policy.
+* `annotation` - (Optional) Annotation of the object LACP Member Policy.
-* `name_alias` - (Optional) Name Alias of object LACP Member Policy.
+* `name_alias` - (Optional) Name Alias of the object LACP Member Policy.
-* `name_alias` - (Optional) Name alias.
-* `prio` - (Optional) Priority.
+* `priority` - (Optional) Priority.
 Port priority - LACP uses the port priority to decide which ports should be put in standby mode when there is a limitation that prevents all compatible ports from aggregating and which ports should be put into active mode.
 A higher port priority value means a lower priority for LACP
-* `tx_rate` - (Optional) Transmission Rate.
+* `transmit_rate` - (Optional) Transmission Rate.
 The configured transmit rate of the LACP packets.